CM-EasonHsu/MATTA-AI-Video-Generator/README.md

 * Deploy the worker function to Cloud Functions (Gen 2) using source code from the `./backend` directory, triggering it from the Pub/Sub topic, and connecting it to Cloud SQL and Secret Manager.
 * Update the Cloud Function's underlying Cloud Run service to add the Cloud SQL connection.
 * Deploy both Streamlit application to Cloud Run using source code from the `./streamlit_submission` and `streamlit_moderation` directories respectively.

+## Initialize database
+After the Cloud SQL instance, database and user are created, proceed to run the initialization script `init-db.sql`.
+This can be done via the Cloud SQL Studio in the GCP console.
+Copy the content of the script into the editor and execute the commands accordingly.
+The script covers the following actions:

+* Create the ENUM type for submission statuses
+* Create the main table for tracking submissions
+* Create Indexes for efficient querying
+* Create Trigger function to automatically update updated_at timestamp